What Is A Social Media Strategy?

 Why do you need a social audit?

 Brands must have a social media audit performed to determine what they’re already doing online.
 For instance, is a brand wasting time and efforts chasing the wrong metrics?
-How well has the content performed and more importantly, what next steps can be taken to ensure that social media is serving as a productive channel for the overall digital strategy?
+To create a social media marketing plan that is effective, performing a Social Media Audit is vital.
+How well has the content performed and more importantly, what next steps can be taken to ensure that social media is serving as a productive channel for the overall digital marketing strategy?

 Understanding your performance